 - The international tax standard GRI-207 has been validated by our auditors.
-For more information, see Appendix V of the Repsol Group's Integrated Management Report 2023. - "Haz Fundación" has awarded Repsol the highest score in the ranking of IBEX 35 companies with best practices in transparency and fiscal responsibility according to its "Contribution and Transparency Report 2022". - Repsol was also awarded the prize for fiscal transparency in the EU company category by the Dutch investors' association for sustainable development (VBDO).
-More information on "Transparency Benchmark 2023". - The B-team rated Repsol as a radically transparent multinational.
-For more information, see the Case Study published on the B-team website. - In addition, Repsol's Tax Control Framework (TCF) has been assessed by experts of recognized prestige, who have stated the high level of convergence and compliance with the criteria set out in the most rigorous international standards and is in line with the requirements of the UNE 19602 tax compliance standard.
-In particular, it has been verified that Repsol meets international standards such as: - The OECD Model Control of Fiscal Risks (MCRF), which codifies the essential elements of a modern fiscal risk control framework that large companies can follow in setting up and implementing their internal risk management systems. - The Tax Control Framework Questionnaire developed by the Internal Revenue Service.
+For more information, see Appendix V of the Repsol Group's Integrated Management Report 2024. - Also in Annex V of the IGI, tax information is presented in accordance with the requirements of the European Sustainability Reporting Directive (CSRD), which has been verified by our external auditors. - Haz Fundación has awarded Repsol the highest score in the ranking of IBEX 35 companies with best practices in transparency and fiscal responsibility according to its "Contribution and Transparency Report 2014-2023". - In addition, the Fair Tax Foundation has awarded Repsol the Fair Tax Mark, the largest taxpayer to obtain it. - The B-team rated Repsol as a radically transparent multinational.
+For more information, see the Case Study published on the B-team website. - In addition, Repsol's Tax Control Framework (TCF) has been evaluated by experts of recognized prestige, who have stated the high level of convergence and compliance with the criteria set out in the most rigorous international standards and is in line with the requirements of the UNE 19602 tax compliance standard.
+In particular, it has been verified that Repsol complies with international standards such as: - The OECD Model Control of Tax Risks (MCRF), which regulates the essential elements of a modern tax risk control framework that large companies can follow to set up and implement their internal risk management systems. - The Tax Control Framework Questionnaire developed by the Internal Revenue Service.

-Repsol Group Tax Control Framework
+Repsol Group's Fiscal Control Framework